-For stock options issued and outstanding for the years ended December 31, 2017, 2016 and 2015, the Company recorded non-cash, stock-based compensation expense of \$5,694,489 (\$4,640,646 for employees and \$1,053,843 for non-employees), \$3,163,534 (\$2,104,939 for employees and \$1,058,595 for non-employees) and \$1,153,302 (\$672,071 for employees and \$481,231 for non-employees), respectively, net of estimated forfeitures.
+For stock options issued and outstanding for the years ended December 31, 2018 and 2017, the Company recorded non-cash, stock-based compensation expense of \$7,609,508 (\$7,500,888 for employees and \$108,620 for non-employees) and \$5,694,489 (\$4,640,646 for employees and \$1,053,843 for non-employees), respectively, net of estimated forfeitures.

-The fair value of each option award for employees is estimated on the date of grant and for non-employees is estimated at the end of each reporting period using the Black-Scholes option pricing model that uses the assumptions noted in the following table.
-Due to its limited operating history, the Company estimated its volatility in consideration of a number of factors, including the volatility of comparable public companies and, commencing in 2015, the Company also included the volatility of its own common stock, taking into account the expected life of the option.
+The fair value of each option award for employees is estimated on the date of grant and for non-employees is estimated at the end of each reporting period until vested using the Black-Scholes option pricing model that uses the assumptions noted in the following table.
 The Company uses historical data, as well as subsequent events occurring prior to the issuance of the financial statements, to estimate option exercises and employee terminations in order to estimate its forfeiture rate.
-The expected term of options granted under the 2014 Plan, all of which qualify as "plain vanilla" per SEC Staff Accounting Bulletin 107, is based on the average between the vesting period and the contractual life of the options which is 6.25 years.
+The expected term of options granted under the 2014 Plan, all of which qualify as "plain vanilla" per SEC Staff Accounting Bulletin 107, is determined based on the simplified method due to the Company's limited operating history, and is 6.25 years based on the average between the vesting period and the contractual life of the option.
 For non-employee options, the expected term is the contractual term.
 The risk-free rate is based on the yield of a U.S. Treasury security with a term consistent with the option.